dominodatalab/CDISC01_SDTM/README.md

-# SCE_SDTM_TEMPLATE
+# Protocol CDISC01 SDTM repo

-This repo contains the folder structure to template a study wide SDTM project.
+This repo contains the code used to produce the SDTM datasets for protocol CDISC01.

 # Directory structure